 Hundreds of giant stick puppets were carried up the street and held up by volunteers so that adults and kids could view them.
 The volunteers had a fun look on their faces as they interacted with the young children while attempting to scare or amuse them.
 Some designs the volunteers had were giant skeletons, dragons made of paper and jack-o’-lantern heads displayed for all eyes to see.
 This spooked out and delighted the crowds in shock and awe at such a spectacle.
 The parade also featured marching bands with tubas, trumpets and drums.
 Halloween-themed parade floats moved up the block with DJs blasting music while people on the floats threw glow sticks at attendees in hopes of being caught.
 A crowd favorite was the zombie dancers who choreographed Michael Jackson’s “Thriller.”

 The annual parade began in 1971 and was organized by Ralph Lee, a mask maker and puppeteer.
 It started as a celebration of artistic expression.
 Artists, musicians and theater people participated in costumes and fashion designs.
-In its early years, the parade also reflected the LGBTQ+ culture in the West Village, a vibrant gay community in Lower Manhattan, particularly in the 1970s.
+In its early years, the parade also reflected the LGBTQ+ culture in the West Village, a vibrant gay community in Lower Manhattan.
 Since then, the event has become inclusive for everyone, where attendees feel comfortable expressing their art and fashion through costumes.

 Lawrence’s choice of costume was Janet Jackson from her favorite film, “Poetic Justice,” and she gave a step-by-step guide to how she put together the costume.
 “I basically created a DIY costume.
 I ordered some of the stuff, such as the jersey and the hat, but the rest of it was already in my closet, so it wasn’t the hardest costume to make.
 It was more of a put-together type of costume,” Lawrence said.